 The history of Santiago Cathedral goes back many centuries.
 Between 830 and 840, King Alfonso II “the Chaste” commissioned a modest church to be built over the recently discovered tomb of the Apostle, and in 899, Alfonso III the Great had a grander basilica built over the original construction.
 Around the year 1000, bishop San Pedro de Mezonzo ordered the construction of a new church after Alfonso III’s basilica was raised to the ground by the Moorish hordes of Almanzor in mid-August 997.

 Finally, in about 1075 work began on the present building promoted by bishop Diego Pelaez which was consecrated on April 3rd, 1211 by archbishop Pedro de Muniz (who is buried in the cathedral).
 The cathedral is a synthesis of the techniques and styles to be found in the other great Romanesque temples along the pilgrim’s way: Toulouse Cathedral, the very early cathedral at Jaca, the church of San Martin at Fromista, the church of Santiago de Carrion de los Condes (with its superb carved frieze) and San Isidoro at Leon.

-Prominent artists and architects worked on the building including Bernardo, Esteban and the great Master Mateo and the touch of some of them is often thought to be apparent in some of these other great Romanesque monuments.
-The cathedral is latin cross shaped measuring 98 meters long and 67 meters wide at the crossing, with a three-aisled barrel-vaulted nave divided by semicircular arches.
+Prominent artists and architects worked on the building including Bernardo, Esteban, and the great Master Mateo, and the touch of some of them is often thought to be apparent in some of these other great Romanesque monuments.
+The cathedral is Latin cross-shaped measuring 98 meters long and 67 meters wide at the crossing, with a three-aisled barrel-vaulted nave divided by semicircular arches.
 A gallery runs around the whole building.
-Above the crossing there is a 32 meter high center cupola.
-The ambulatory links the aisles behind the high altar, characteristic feature of pilgrim’s churches, of which this cathedral must be the supreme example.
+Above the crossing, there is a 32-meter-high center cupola.
+The ambulatory links the aisles behind the high altar, a characteristic feature of pilgrim’s churches, of which this cathedral must be the supreme example.
 As Picaud describes it: